 The data is retrieved and processed in a function named fetchData().
 When the "Submit" button is clicked in the filters side-panel, the function is triggered and sends asynchronous API requests to the /return_permanent_data and /return_transient_data API endpoints as necessary.
 The App.jsx file contains a JavaScript object which identifies what checkboxes in the side-panel pertain to objectTypes in the backend, and which API endpoint they can be sourced from.
 When the function is fetching data, it constructs a comma-separated list of selected objectTypes to send to each API endpoint, thereby making only one request to each API endpoint to avoid unnecessary repeated queries.
+In order to avoid unnecessary GET requests, this function was originally only run when the user clicked "Submit", but this was changed due to user feedback as users were confused as to why no data appeared when they first opened the application; now, this function is automatically executed on page load.

-Originally, the returned data was processed using JavaScript functional array methods19 (very superficially similar to the Java Stream22 interface), which allow for the creation of chained operations on arrays, not dissimilar to chained shell operations using the pipe (|) operator on UNIX-like systems44.
+Originally, the returned data was processed using JavaScript functional array methods21 (very superficially similar to the Java Stream24 interface), which allow for the creation of chained operations on arrays, not dissimilar to chained shell operations using the pipe (|) operator on UNIX-like systems46.
 Methods like .map(), .reduce(), etc. are some of the methods covered in JavaScript functional array methods which allow data processing pipelines to be specified in a clean, elegant, & readable manner.
-However, the price of this elegance is slower and less efficient execution: these array methods add extra layers of abstraction, invoke a new function per element, create intermediate arrays for each result, and (unlike their Java counterparts) do not support short-circuiting and therefore cannot break early (with the exception of the .some() & .many() methods) 93 .
-The modern JavaScript engine also is less efficient at optimising these array methods than simple for-loops 85 .
-Indeed, re-writing the function to use a simple for loop resulted in an average loading speed increase of \sim 2 seconds when all data sources were selected.
+However, the price of this elegance is slower and less efficient execution: these array methods add extra layers of abstraction, invoke a new function per element, create intermediate arrays for each result, and (unlike their Java counterparts) do not support short-circuiting and therefore cannot break early (with the exception of the .some() & .many() methods)97.
+The modern JavaScript engine also is less efficient at optimising these array methods than simple for-loops89.
+Indeed, re-writing the function to use a simple for loop resulted in an average loading speed increase of ~2 seconds when all data sources were selected.

-While the data is loading, a loading overlay with a "spinner" icon is displayed on-screen which prevents the user from interacting with the UI, keeps the user informed of what's going on (in keeping with the first of Nielsen's 10 usability heuristics83), prevents the user from changing any settings as the data is loaded that may cause inconsistent behaviour, and gives the perception of a smoother loading experience.
-Studies have shown that displaying a loading screen to the user instead of just waiting for the UI to update gives the impression of a faster loading speed, so much so that even longer load times with a loading screen feel faster than shorter load times without one^{20,87,113}.
+While the data is loading, a loading overlay with a "spinner" icon is displayed on-screen which prevents the user from interacting with the UI, keeps the user informed of what's going on (in keeping with the first of Nielsen's 10 usability heuristics87), prevents the user from changing any settings as the data is loaded that may cause inconsistent behaviour, and gives the perception of a smoother loading experience.
+Studies have shown that displaying a loading screen to the user instead of just waiting for the UI to update gives the impression of a faster loading speed, so much so that even longer load times with a loading screen feel faster than shorter load times without one^{22,91,117}.